reactgraphqlacademy/graphql-api-training/README.md

 ### Tasks

-🎯 The goal of this exercise part 2 is to get familiar with the Schema Definition Language (SDL) and the resolvers.
+🎯 The goal of the following tasks it to help you get familiar with the Schema Definition Language (SDL) and the resolvers.

 ⚠️ Some info before you start the tasks: